 Post updated June 2019.
 By now you’ve probably noticed that I’m obsessed with the food scene in Chattanooga.
 There are so many amazing places in town to find good eats and a good time.
 One of the best parts of the food scene is all of the awesome Happy Hour spots in town.
 It’s nice to drop in for a drink after a long day at work, or to kick off a fun night on the weekend.
 Or just to go try something new.

 You know the phrase, “Why limit happy to just one hour?”
 These places take that to heart.

-Here are nine awesome Happy Hour spots in downtown Chattanooga!
+Here are 10 awesome Happy Hour spots in downtown Chattanooga!